-While working toward his goal of public service, Salas worked in both the oil and grape fields getting firsthand experience in the largest industries that fuel the economy of his district.
+While working towards his goal of public service, Salas worked in both the oil and grape fields getting firsthand experience in the largest industries that fuel the economy of his district.
 Realizing his next step was college and coming from a working class family, he knew he had to work and save.
 At one point, he held three jobs and later graduated from UCLA with two degrees.
-Upon graduation, Salas was offered a job in Washington, D.C., where he worked in the White House.
+Upon graduation, Salas was offered a job in Washington, D.C. where he worked in the White House.

 Knowing his path would lead him back home; he returned to work at California State University, Bakersfield (CSUB).
-At CSUB, he served as a counselor with the Upward Bound Program, serving eight local high schools.
+At CSUB, he served as a counselor with the Upward Bound Program, serving eight of our local high schools.
 Additionally, Rudy served as the Residential Life Director for the College Assistance Migrant Program for incoming college freshmen at the University.
-Salas remained active in politics, which led him to the State Capitol.
+Salas remained active in politics which led him to the State Capitol.
 Salas served as legislative staff for leadership in both the Assembly and Senate.
 Shortly after, Salas realized his dream of representing and fighting for the community he was born and raised in by becoming the first Hispanic to serve on the Bakersfield City Council.
 He now has the honor of serving in the California State Assembly.

 Assemblymember Salas currently serves on the following Assembly Committees: Accountability and Administrative Review; Agriculture; Governmental Organization; Veterans Affairs; Chair, Regional Approaches to Addressing the State’s Water Crisis; Chair, Workforce and Vocational Development in California; Member, Renewable Energy Economy in Rural CA; Member, California Workforce Investment Board.